ansible/ansible/rst/playbooks.rst

 You can mix in includes along with your regular non-included tasks and handlers.

-Note that you can not conditionally path the location to an include file, like you can with 'vars_files'.
+NOTE:: you can not conditionally path the location to an include file, like you can with 'vars_files'.
 If you find yourself needing to do this, consider how you can restructure your playbook to be more class/role oriented.
+This is to say you cannot use a 'fact' to decide what include file to use.
+All hosts contained within the play are going to get the same tasks.  ('only_if' provides some ability for hosts to conditionally skip tasks).

 Executing A Playbook
 ````````````````````